rjk79/Firefy/README.md

 ### Dynamic and Interactive Media Player
 ![musicplayer](app/assets/images/musicplayer_screenshot.png?raw=true)

-The seek bar and volume allows you to easily traverse the duration of a song and manipulate the volume in a dynamic, responsive manner.
-It was quite challenging to create a sleek, fully-customized seek and volume bar.
-But using a series of event-listeners and "substitute" slider-input elements, I was able to successfully faithfully recreate them.
+The seek bar and volume bar allow you to easily traverse the duration of a song and manipulate the volume in a dynamic, responsive manner.
+It was quite challenging, but using a series of event-listeners, "substitute" slider-inputs and a queue slice of state, I was able to implement shuffle/loop/back/forward in a faithfully cloned media player.
 Partial code snippet for the time seek bar:
 ```
 document.getElementsByClassName('time-slider-wrapper')[0].addEventListener('mouseenter', () => {
     document.getElementsByClassName('time-slider-wrapper')[0].classList.add("green-bar")